Table of Contents

 To visualize each step, we create a custom callback.
 We recommend going through this tutorial to get a better understanding of custom callbacks in Keras.

-Let’s open pyimagesearch/train_monitor.py
+Let’s open pyimagesearch/train_monitor.py and start digging.

 # import the necessary packages from tensorflow.keras.preprocessing.image import array_to_img from tensorflow.keras.callbacks import Callback import matplotlib.pyplot as plt import tensorflow as tf